pikapoool/pikapoool.github.io/portfolio/README.md

-You can look at my portfolio on this [page](http://donkixot.github.io/portfolio/)
+You can ch my portfolio on this [page](http://donkixot.github.io/portfolio/)